gabrielelana/hangman-http-kata/take-001-explore-server-protocol/README.md

 # Considerations And Improvements
-* I don't like the `null` as an `application/json` representation of the resource `/me` when you are not logged in, ...
+* I don't like the `null` as an `application/json` representation of the resource `/me` when you don't provide valid user credentials
+  * Improvement: `GEt /me` could return `401 Unauthorized`
+  * Improvement: `GET /me` could redirect to `/users/unknown` with an explanation of what you have to do to identify yourself or to create a new user
+  * Improvement: `GET /me` must return `405 Method Not Allowed` since `/me` is only used to create new users with a `POST`
 * I don't like that `OPTION` method is not implemented on `/prisoners` resource, ...
 * I don't like that links are relative in the resources representation, ...
 * I don't like the `403 Forbidden`, ...